gen0cide/gscript/docs/tutorials/09_6_child_processes.md

 ## Command Exec

-When calling G.exec.ExecuteCommand it will spawn a child process that waits for execution to finish before proceding.
+When calling `G.exec.ExecuteCommand` a child process is spawned that waits for execution to finish before proceding.

 ## Async Exec

-When calling G.exec.ExecuteComandAsync it will specifically catch all Signals for SigHup by default.
+When calling `G.exec.ExecuteComandAsync` all Signals for SigHup will be caught by default.

 ### Async Example